AsahiLinux/AsahiLinux.github.io/content/about.md

 Our goal is not just to make Linux run on these machines but to polish it to the point where it can be used as a daily OS.
 Doing this requires a tremendous amount of work, as Apple Silicon is an entirely undocumented platform.
 In particular, we will be reverse engineering the Apple GPU architecture and developing an open-source driver for it.

-Asahi Linux was founded by Hector Martin "marcan" after the launch of the first M1 devices.
+Asahi Linux is developed by a thriving community of free and open source software developers.

 ## The name